Nintendo 64 Game Pak: Manufacturing time

-Game Paks took longer to manufacture than CD's, with each production run taking at least two weeks from order to delivery.
+Game Paks took longer to manufacture than CDs, with each production run taking at least two weeks from order to delivery.
 By contrast, extra copies of a CD based game could be ordered with a lead time of a few days.
 This meant that publishers of Nintendo 64 games had less flexibility to forecast demand and risked being left with a surplus of expensive Game Paks for a failed game or a weeks-long shortage of product they underestimated.

 Sony used this shortcoming to appeal to publishers.
 Andrew House, Vice President of Marketing at Sony Computer Entertainment America, said "They can manufacture the appropriate amount of software without taking a tremendous inventory risk associated with the cartridge business."
 Sony's Kelly Flock added, "And the CD allows smaller manufacturing runs with very short lead times. ...
 The CD allows the publisher to take creative content risks—not inventory risk."